 50. Acceptance from myself and others.
-Accepting my flaws and having others accepting me for being different.
+Accepting my flaws and having others accept me for being different.

 14 Things to Be Grateful for: Related to Environment and Recreation

 54. Living in Singapore.
 Freedom to move about on your own.
-The various public transports available in Singapore make it very convenient for individual who don’t drive to travel around in Singapore.
+The various public transports available in Singapore make it very convenient for individuals who don’t drive to travel around Singapore.

 56. Safety.
 It’s not something to be taken granted for.